 What does it mean to you to own a NightOwl Franchise in Australia?

-I have to say that it is a tough job, especially last year with the COVID restrictions, but we are still here, we are trying to find more opportunities for the stores as well as ourselves.
+SANDY: I have been in the NightOwl group for 5 years now.
+In the past, maybe more franchisees were families, but now, more independent women are stepping up like myself and Stacy from NightOwl Wickham Street.
+I have to say it is a tough job, especially with the COVID-restrictions, but we are still here, trying to find more opportunities for the store and ourselves.